Fence Service Near Daly City CA

 Fence Repair and Maintenance in Daly City, Serramonte, Broadmoor or Westlake

-If there are several areas of your wood or chain link fencing that need repair or replacement, we can undertake that project too.
+If there are several areas of your wood or chain link fencing that need repair or replacement, they can undertake that project too.

-Let us know what you are having troubles with.
-We will either come by or give a little advice over the phone.
+Let them know what you are having troubles with.
+They will either come by or give a little advice over the phone.

 Fencing Prices Near Daly City and the North Peninsula

 It’s hard to tell somebody what the cost of one of these projects will be without viewing the location first.
-We like to make a quick visit and take a quick look around.
+It’s helpful to make a quick visit and take a quick look around.

-After we visit your location, we are able to discuss with you regarding what it is you really want to get done.
-We’ll have some ideas and opinions.
-We’ll give you one or two estimates and you may pick the alternatives you like best.
+After they visit your location, they are able to discuss with you regarding what it is you really want to get done.
+They’ll have some ideas and opinions.
+And they’ll give you one or two estimates and you may pick the alternatives you like best.

-We can also give you a feel for the number of days the project will take and what week we can get started with it.
+They can also give you a feel for the number of days the project will take and when they think they can get started with it.

-Will we work in your San Mateo County neighborhood?
+Will they work in your San Mateo County neighborhood?

-Just give us a brief call if you have a couple of minutes.
+Just start a brief call if you have a couple of minutes.

 Do You Work in My Neighborhood?